 Natural materials are one of the easiest ways to get a more natural feel to your living room.
 Wood floors with wool rugs are a good place to start.
 Rustic stone on a feature wall or fireplace surround adds coziness.
 For a more industrial feel, metal, brick, and exposed wood beams bring natural materials in abundance.

 There are plenty of markets and boutiques selling handmade wares that are perfect for creating personal details.
-Items that reference personal identity or family favorites are excellent details to add to a design. .
+Items that reference personal identity or family favorites are excellent details to add to a design as well.

-Another multifunctional space getting attention in 2022 is the outdoors.
-It’s already on trend to create outdoor spaces that are as comfortable and accessible as the indoor spaces, but entangled design takes that one step further.
+Another multifunctional space getting attention in 2024 is the outdoors.
+It’s already on trend to create outdoor spaces that are as comfortable and accessible as the indoor spaces, but natural design takes that one step further.

 This style blends the two spaces into one.
 Large glass walls that push back to extend the living room into the backyard will figure into designs now and into the future.
 This might play out as open air areas inside the house as well as rooms that extend into the outdoors.